TAMUSA-ACM/TAMUSA-ACM.github.io/learn/index.md

 ### Podcasts
 - [Talk Python to Me](https://talkpython.fm/) - Michael Kennedy's Podcast covering all things Python!
    - **NOTE:** Using Google Podcast App is beneficial here as you can speed up playback

+### Useful Tools to Know
+- [Vagrant](https://www.vagrantup.com/) - Vagrant is a trusted tool for building managing virtual environments
+   -
+   - **NOTE:** You will need VirtualBox, Docker, and VMware